Lesson by

 Exercise

-Tap all the highlighted words in the transcript below to see their definition. ⇩Of course, the answer to this question will be very different depending on what kind of investor and entrepreneur we are talking about.
-Let’s focus specifically on new entrepreneurs who are looking for early seed stage investors to boost their growth.
-Let’s imagine one entrepreneur who has put their idea and project in place and now they need someone to trust them and invest in them.
+Of course, the answer to this question be very different depending on what kind of investor and we are talking about.
+Let’s focus specifically on new entrepreneurs who are looking for early investors to boost their growth.
+Let’s imagine one who has put their idea and project in place and now they need someone to trust them and invest in them.

 1. There is way more money to be invested around than interesting projects to locate the investment.
-As an early entrepreneur you might think it’s very hard to get the money.
+As an early you might think it’s very hard to get the money.
 But it’s way harder for investors to find the right place to put it.
 Money is not the problem, but rather the allocation.
 So think about what problem you are fixing for each investor first.

 What are the Investors Looking for?